 Time by William S. Burroughs and Brion Gysin (signed, limited)

-The Time booklet had its origin after a negative review of Naked Lunch appeard in a 1962 issue of Time, Burroughs and Gysin then proceded to cut-up the issue using Gysin’s cut-up experiments he developed after looking at Surrealist poet Tristan Tzara’s work esoecially “How to Write a Dadaist Poem” (1920).
+The Time issue had its origin after a negative review of Naked Lunch appeard in a 1962 issue of Time, Burroughs and Gysin then proceded to cut-up the issue using Gysin’s cut-up experiments he developed after looking at Surrealist poet Tristan Tzara’s work esoecially “How to Write a Dadaist Poem” (1920).
 The Gysin-Burroughs cut-up collaborations would be discussed further in their joint book The Third Mind.
 Although Burroughs began using the technique in his novel The Soft Machine, Time was his first and most successful collaboration with Gysin.

 $ 1,500.00